|

 Merger and the Largest Ski Area in Southern New Hampshire

 Under new management in 1977, adjacent Onset ski area became Bobcat.
-Financial woes continued, resulting in Bobcat being sold at auction to group of investors including Waterville Valley's Tom Corcoran for $222,000 on September 14, 1979.
-Corcoran and Crotched's Tim Gannett then formed a management company to operate both areas as one.
-The areas were likely joined by two novice connecting trails for the 1980-81 season, giving Crotched the marketing tagline of being Southern New Hampshire's largest ski area.
+Financial woes continued, resulting in Bobcat being sold at auction to group of investors including Waterville Valley's Tom Corcoran and Tory Pines Resort's Jack Sullivan for $222,000 on September 14, 1979.
+The owners and Tim Gannett then formed a management company to operate both areas as one, initially as separate mountains named Crotched East and Crotched West.

 After multiple poor seasons in the early 1980s, a significant investment was made in Hedco and Snow Machines Inc. snowmaking equipment in 1983.
 Unfortunately, back taxes and debt were starting to accumulate.
 Gannett pushed forward with plans for a $5 million condominium development in 1984.
 To diversify offerings, Crotched co-marketed cross country skiing with Tory Pines starting in 1984-85.